What doesn’t get measured doesn’t get done. But pet waste doesn’t get measured!

 Calculating how much dog and cat waste is streamed to landfills in the U.S. alone is difficult to do and the amount increases each year.
 There are no comprehensive official statistics, but here is one attempt to quantify trashed pet waste based on available data.

-Cats poop less, but there are more of them and city cats’ waste is co-mingled with mostly clay litter.
-No organization has undertaken an official study of the amount of waste cats produce, but an informal measure reported by Rose Seemann in The Pet Poo Pocket Guide: How to Safely Compost and Recycle Pet Waste https://earthhero.com/products/sustainable-essentials/rose-seemann-the-pet-poo-pocket-guide/ indicates that an average cat leaves around .3 pounds of waste/litter per day to be trashed.
-Approximately 70% of the 94.2 million cats are kept indoors.
-These 65,940,000 indoor cats produce 19,782,000 pounds (9.891 tons) of waste day or 3,610,215 tons (300,000 dump truck loads) per year.
+Cats poop less and most city cats’ waste is co-mingled with clay litter.
+No organization has undertaken an official study of the amount of waste cats produce, but an informal measure reported by Rose Seemann in The Pet Poo Pocket Guide: How to Safely Compost and Recycle Pet Waste indicates that an average cat leaves around .3 pounds of waste/litter per day for disposal.
+Approximately 70% of the 54 million U.S. cats are kept indoors.
+These 37,800,000 indoor cats produce 11,340,000 pounds (5.670 tons) of waste day or 2,069,550 tons per year.

-This does not include co-mingled plastic and bulk cat litter resulting from litter box dumps.
 Disposal of the litter itself presents challenges.
-According to Judd H. Alexander in 1993’s In Defense of Garbage, over 2 million tons of cat litter ends up in landfills each year more than 2 million tons of clay litter is disposed of each year in the United States.
-That was 1996, but we’ll use that conservative number in our stats.
-So the sheer volume of used cat litter has a significant impact on landfills
+According to Judd H. Alexander in 1993’s In Defense of Garbage, Americans dispose of more than 2 million tons of clay litter each year.
+That was 1996, but we’ll use that very conservative number for bulk litter disposal in our stats.

 Total pet waste to landfills

-Six and a half million tons of dog waste plus 3.6 million tons of cat waste plus 2 million tons of disposed litter totals approximately 12 million tons of pet waste streamed to U.S. landfills each year.*
+More than five million tons of dog waste plus two million tons of cat waste plus two million tons of additional disposed litter totals approximately nine million tons of pet waste streamed to U.S. landfills each year.*

 Pet waste compared to other U.S. waste